joegeorge022/Ada/README.md

 - **Fully optimized** for both desktop and mobile.
 - **Adaptive layout** that scales smoothly across devices.

-## 🔗 Access Ada
+## 🔗 Use Ada
 🔹 **Experience Ada now:** [Ada](https://ada-gf.pages.dev/)

 ## 📜 License
 Licensed under the **MIT License**—hack, mod, and explore freely.

 ---
-Enjoy chatting with Ada and immerse yourself in the cyberpunk AI experience!
+Enjoy chatting with Ada and immerse yourself in the girlfriend experience!